Learning Arabic as an Expat in Middle East, A Survival Guide

 Final Words

-Being an expat in Middle Eastern Countries is a journey, and learning Arabic makes it way more rewarding.
+Being an expat in Middle East is a journey, and learning Arabic makes it way more rewarding.